 It also allows you to add stickers, Animoji, and filters to your video call.
 But you have to make your memoji before starting the video call.

 While the app is entirely free, secure, and offers HD quality, it still has limited features.
-You can use it for casual conversations, but it’s not suitable for meetings where you need to share screens and files with other attendees.
+You can use it as a casual free video conferencing option where you don’t need to share screens and files with other attendees.

 It’s a free, built-in video calling app by Apple.

 Best for communicating with remote team members ($10 per month).